Kill the Irishman: Development

 Kill the Irishman had been in development since 1997.
 Producer Tommy Reid heard that Rick Porrello, an Ohio policeman, was about to publish a book about Greene called To Kill the Irishman.
 Reid flew to Ohio and met with Porrello, who told Reid his grandfather was a high-ranking Mafia figure in Cleveland during the Prohibition era.
 On March 17, 1998, they signed a deal for the film rights to the book.
 Getting Kill the Irishman produced was difficult.
-Reid frequently left deals unconcluded, and discovered that the script he'd commissioned was attached to a cover with another screenwriter and producer's name listed.
+Reid frequently left deals unconcluded, and discovered that the script he had commissioned was attached to a cover with another screenwriter and producer's name listed.
 According to Reid, this was a common occurrence in Hollywood, and he claims to have spent over $1 million to ensure the film was made.

 Pre-production

 Inspiration

 Reid was a fan of Mafia movies (including The Godfather and Goodfellas) and aspired to become a filmmaker.
 Being of Irish and Italian ancestry, he wanted to make a film that would relate to both nationalities.
 Reid first heard about mobster Danny Greene from his roommates in Ohio, and believed that New York City, Chicago and Boston were the "three meccas of mafia crime".
-According to Reid, there wasn't much documentation on Greene's life, but after hearing that Porrello was about to publish a book on Greene and the Mafia in Cleveland, he was determined to make a movie about him.
+According to Reid, there was not much documentation on Greene's life, but after hearing that Porrello was about to publish a book on Greene and the Mafia in Cleveland, he was determined to make a movie about him.

 Background research

 Prior to making Kill the Irishman, Reid and screenwriter Jeremy Walters conducted research on Greene's life and organized crime in Cleveland.
 Reid spoke with Sister Barbara Eppich, a nun who helped raise Greene during his childhood.
 Sister Barbara told Reid of how Greene was abandoned during childhood and was raised by his grandfather.
 Because his grandfather worked nights, Greene was left to walk the streets.
 He would go to school dirty on a regular basis, and Sister Barbara would have to wash him.
 She also stated that Greene would sleep all the time but was a "phenomenal athlete".

 Reid spoke to a number of law enforcement agencies, including the FBI.
-The FBI wanted to make sure that Reid wasn't glorifying the Mafia.
+The FBI wanted to make sure that Reid was not glorifying the Mafia.
 Reid stated he had no intentions of glorifying crime and that "the whole message at the end of the movie is that crime doesn't pay".
 On a similar subject, Hensleigh also said the "film [doesn't suggest Greene] was a hero".
 However, he did note the film provides a balanced perspective.

 While researching his role, Stevenson looked at TV footage of Greene and read Porrello's book, To Kill The Irishman.
 According to Stevenson, there was "quite a bit" of research material available.
 D'Onofrio, on the other hand, had the opposite experience.
 Information on Nardi was scarce, so Hensleigh allowed him to improvise on his character.